 Ready?
 Okay.
 Hit the Start button and go to Settings.
 In Settings, select Update and Security, and in there, select Recovery.

-Now, I’m not actually going to click this button, because that will start the process.
 Then you just sit back and let Windows do its thing.
 It may take a while.
-When it’s done, you should have a fresh Windows installation, and ideally, your personal files will still be right where you left them.
+When it’s done, you should have a fresh Windows installation, and unless you’re very unlucky, your personal files will still be right where you left them.